-Where do you begin when you want to retrofit your home to reduce its carbon footprint?
+When it comes to energy efficiency, it’s often easier to build into a new property.
+But all is certainly not lost when it comes to reducing the carbon footprint of older homes.
 Retrofit architect Mark Elton at Cowan Architects offers advice on how to make your home more energy efficient.

 Proceed with caution

-While you may think that any investment into reducing your home’s energy needs is worthwhile, it pays to have a plan in place before you begin any work.
-‘There’s a risk that of spending a bit of money on getting the easy-win carbon reductions prevent deeper reductions later on,’ says Mark.
-Mark has a wealth of knowledge on this subject.
-He is a Passivhaus certified architect and one of the country’s leading experts on sustainable retrofit.
-He wrote the Institute of Sustainability Guide: Improving the Building Fabric.
+While you may think that any investment in reducing your home’s energy needs is worthwhile, it pays to have a plan in place before you begin any work.
+‘There’s a risk that spending a bit of money on easy-win carbon reductions prevents deeper reductions later on,’ says Mark, who has a wealth of knowledge on this subject.
+A Passivhaus-certified architect, he is one of the country’s leading experts on sustainable retrofit and author of the Institute of Sustainability’s Improving the Building Fabric guide.